 “My favorite reason to work with quads is you can work with low-poly models and when you're done, you get hi-poly ones.”

-I try to avoid working with hi-poly objects while I'm still modelling or editing the model.
+I try to avoid working with hi-poly objects while I'm still modeling or editing the model.
 They can make the navigation, orbiting, etc. really hard, so I get them just before rendering.

 What new SketchUp techniques are you excited to learn now?